turbot/steampipe-docs/docs/faq/overview.md

 No. Plugins make API calls, results flow into Postgres as ephemeral tables that are only cached for (by default) 5 minutes.
 Steampipe optimizes for live data, and stores nothing by default.

-### Where is the Dockerfile or container example?

-Steampipe can be run in a containerized setup.
-We run it ourselves that way as part of [Turbot Pipes](https://turbot.com/pipes).
-However, we don't publish or support a container definition because:

-* The CLI is optimized for developer use on the command line.
-* Everyone has specific goals and requirements for their containers.
-* Container setup requires various mounts and access to configuration files.
-* It's hard to support containers across many different environments.

-We welcome users to create and share open-source container definitions for Steampipe.

 ## Plugins and Customization

 ### Can plugin X have a table for Y?

 If the plugin lacks a table you need, please visit `github.com/turbot/steampipe-plugin-x/issues` and file a feature request for a new table.

-### Can I query more than one AWS account / Azure subscription / GCP project?

-Yes.
-You can create an [aggregator](https://steampipe.io/docs/managing/connections#using-aggregators).
-This works for multiple connections of the same type, including AWS/Azure/GCP as well as all other plugins.

 ### How can I dynamically create Steampipe connections?